-- Brainy Baby: The Machine grants The Defect "the sum of all human knowledge" from birth, and he's able to communicate using Telepathy.
+- Brainy Baby: In the first game, The Machine grants The Defect "the sum of all human knowledge" from birth, and he's able to communicate using Telepathy.

-- Broken Record: Given as an order throughout the "Soldier" stage: "War crimes are easy."
+- Broken Record: Given as an order throughout the "Soldier" stage in the original: "War crimes are easy."

-- Can't Kill You, Still Need You: Invoked by Schoolchild Defect.
+- Can't Kill You, Still Need You: Invoked by Schoolchild Defect in the first game.
 Kaptain Korg made it no secret that he planned to dispose of him, but the Defect kept himself alive by using his powers just enough to arouse Korg's curiosity, convincing him that he could someday be advantageous.

 - Downer Ending: As the game's entire premise is following a complete life from start to finish, it ending with The Defect's death is a Foregone Conclusion.

-- Fake Interactivity: As the game is synced to a cassette tape, no actions in the game have any effect besides Scoring Points.
+- As the first game is synced to a cassette tape, no actions in the game have any effect besides Scoring Points.